 This exhibits introduces the history behind Yamaha’s LMWs and the category’s growth toward the future through various products, design sketches and more.

 Yamaha’s Casting TechnologyTechnology Exhibit

-Exhibition Period: June 2017 to December 2018
+Exhibition Period: 2019 to 2020

 What Kind of Rider Do You Want to Be?Lifestyle Exhibit: Scooters and Cruisers

-Exhibition Period: August 2017 to December 2018
+Exhibition Period: August 2019 to 2020

 The Lifestyle Display Area on the 1st floor features displays of various Yamaha products set in attractive or familiar scenes symbolic of our desire to deliver Kando and a more fulfilling lifestyle to people everywhere.

 The theme for the current Lifestyle Display Area is “What if I bought a bike?”
 If you're looking to freely navigate and zip through city streets, a fashionable and convenient 50cc scooter might be the smart choice.

 Or, might you prefer a sport bike with a powerful engine and a chassis with cutting-edge technologies for a more engaged riding experience or comfortable long-distance tours?
 Here is a chance to get a small taste of what it would be like to own a bike.